 Greek salads are served and enjoyed all over the world as people try to capture the magic of Greece.
-In Greece, this salad is known simply as horiatiki, a peasant’s salad or a country salad.
+In Greece, however, this salad is known simply as horiatiki, translated as a peasant’s salad or a country salad.

 Although there does not seem to be a definitive way to make a Greek salad, most can agree that the essential ingredients salad are tomatoes, cucumbers, feta cheese, red onion, Kalamata olives, and olive oil.
-This is how the Greeks would make their horiatiki.
+At least this is how the Greeks make their horiatiki.

 Common ingredients added to a Greek salad include: green wax peppers, pickled peppers (peperoncini), anchovies or sardines, dolmas (stuffed grape leaves), capers, green lettuce, and/or chopped cabbage.
 Please note that the green wax peppers that Greeks traditionally use are more mild than the green bell peppers featured in my photo.
 If you can find the wax peppers, choose these instead of the bell peppers unless you prefer the stronger flavor.

 Many just drizzle olive oil on top of a Greek salad.
 Good Greek olive oil.
 Others mix this olive oil with a little fresh lemon juice or red wine vinegar.
 In general, the ratio of olive oil to lemon juice / vinegar is about 3: 1, but I personally prefer about 1:1 even if this may not be the Mediterranean tradition.